mikakallberg/Project-Protfolio-3/README.md

 ### Media
 - For how to make the nav-bar https://github.com/artkonekt/menu/blob/master/README.md was used.
 - As template for README https://github.com/mikakallberg/readme-template/blob/master/README.md was used
+- Also fellow student Mats Simonsson README from his Project Portfolio 3 [Pelikantapeten](https://github.com/Pelikantapeten/p3-dad-jokes/blob/main/README.md) was used as inspiration.